hankbao/libreboot/docs/gnulinux/configuring_parabola.md

 maintain your Parabola system:\
 <https://wiki.archlinux.org/index.php/Pacman#Cleaning_the_package_cache>.
-Essentially, this guide talks about a directory that has to be cleaned once in a while, to prevent it from growing too big (it\'s a cache of old package information, updated automatically when you do anything in pacman).**
+Essentially, this guide talks about a directory that has to be cleaned once in a while, to prevent it from growing too big (it's a cache of old package information, updated automatically when you do anything in pacman).**